apietrelli/myVCF/docs/install.rst

 Python 2.7
 ^^^^^^^^^^

-All the myVCF tool is based on **Python 2.7** language.
-Please verify the installation of python.
+myVCF tool is based on **Python 2.7** language.
+Please verify that you have :code:`python` installed.

 If you are not sure or you need to install it, please follow the notes below about the installation depending on your operating system.